eldher/datasciencecoursera/README.md

 ## Appendix: Code book
 This code will generate a data table with details of the variables in the final tidy dataset.
 Must be run after run_analysis.R with all data in the workspace.
+*Note:* each variable is the *column mean* for every subject and activity pair.

 ```R
 # code book